 The Cathedral school of St Peter and St John RC Primary received the following amounts of pupil premium funding in these financial years:

-Pupil Premium funding, received since 2011, has enabled school to offer the following:
+Pupil Premium funding, received since it first became available, has enabled school to offer the following so far:

-daily attendance also linking up with outside agencies to support children being in school.
+daily attendance also linking up with outside agencies to support children being in school (till 2016)

 As a school in receipt of this funding we must be accountable to school Governors.
 Therefore we update Governors who regularly question how we allocate the funding, and more importantly the impact on teaching and learning.
 This is measured by the progress children make.